Start9Labs/jellyfin-startos/README.md

 # Jellyfin for StartOS

 [Jellyfin](https://github.com/jellyfin/jellyfin) is a Free Software Media System that puts you in control of managing and streaming your media.
 It is an alternative to the proprietary Emby and Plex, to provide media from a dedicated server to end-user devices via multiple apps.
-This repository creates the `s9pk` package that is installed to run `Webtop` on [StartOS](https://github.com/Start9Labs/start-os/).
+This repository creates the `s9pk` package that is installed to run `Jellyfin` on [StartOS](https://github.com/Start9Labs/start-os/).
 Learn more about service packaging in the [Developer Docs](https://start9.com/latest/developer-docs/).

 ## Dependencies